 For the higher technology readiness levels, dedicated support will therefore be provided for larger-scale pilot lines and demonstrator projects to facilitate industrial take-up and commercialisation.
 There will be a strong focus on the contribution of Key Enabling Technologies to societal challenges.

-How the work programme 2018-2020 for "Nanotechnologies, Advanced Materials, Biotechnology, and Advanced Manufacturing and Processing" (NMBP) is being shaped.
+How the work programme 2018-2020 for "Nanotechnologies, Advanced Materials, Biotechnology, and Advanced Manufacturing and Processing" (NMBP) was shaped.

 A Stakeholder consultation was held until 11 May 2016.

 They will be used extensively for the implementation and deployment of the KET.
 They will allow industry to directly participate in the definition and implementation of research and innovation priorities.